ahwayakchih/crx3/README.md

 - *-o, --crx, --crxPath*: specify custom path name for CRX3 file
 - *-p, --key, --keyPath*: specify custom path name for private key file
 - *-x, --xml, --xmlPath*: specify custom path name for XML (Update Manifest) file
+- *--forceDateTime*     : specify UNIX timestamp to be used for content of a new ZIP file
 - *--appVersion*        : specify version number to be written into Update Manifest file
 - *--crxURL*            : specify URL to be written into Update Manifest file
 - *--browserVersion*    : specify minimum browser version required to run web extension